 From William the Conqueror to the current Prince William, we’ve associated this name with kings for centuries.
 Shakespeare was a William; so are actors, comedians, musicians, multiple US presidents, and too many athletes and public figures to count.
+Factor in middle names, and William is everywhere.
 There’s also sweet William, a pretty flowering plant popular for gardens.
 That’s the beauty of a rock solid classic name – it’s anything and everything, impossible to pigeon-hole.

 For ages, Wyatt appeared on the fringes of the US Top 1000.
 There was really only one Wyatt: sheriff Wyatt Earp, a lawman and marshal in the Old West.
 But in the 1950s, television embraced the Western, and as depictions of Earp increased, the name’s use rose.
 It entered the US Top 100 in 2004, and has remained a favorite with parents ever since.

 Waylon brings to mind country music legend Jennings.
 He was originally called Wayland, but his mother changed the spelling when he was still a child, to avoid confusion with a Baptist college by the name.
 As the musician’s career took off, so did the name.
 It’s more popular than ever now, nearly two decades after the musician’s death.